History of Agent Orange in Vietnam

 While at least recognizing that Agent Orange is associated with certain cancers and other health problems of American veterans and their offspring, the US government has consistently denied—much to the frustration of the Vietnamese—that any scientific evidence links Agent Orange to adverse health effects found in Vietnam, especially in regards to specific birth defects.

 However, the US Government has recognized that the problem has hindered the normalization of relations with Vietnam, and in recent years American officials have begun to dialogue with Vietnamese counterparts about the issue.
 In 2003, the US Environmental Protection Agency began a joint project with the Vietnamese to exam further the dioxin hotspot at the Da Nang airbase and the two governments are now working together to develop a remediation plan.
 In 2007, Congress allocated $3 million to address remediation of dioxin hotspots in Vietnam and to support public health programs in the surrounding communities.
-Additional allocations of $3 million each were granted for the 2009 and 2010 fiscal years and another $12 million was allocated as part of the 2010 supplemental spending bill.
-The Veteran’s Administration under Secretary Shinseki has also begun to be more proactive in addressing the concerns of US veterans, adding three more conditions to the list of those associated with exposure to the herbicides, although much needs to be done.
+Congress has allocated funding for Vietnam over the years to support ‘areas sprayed with Agent Orange and contaminated with dioxin, to assist individuals with severe upper and lower body mobility impairment or cognitive or developmental disabilities”.
+As of 2019 the US has allocated $264.3 million to Vietnam to address the ongoing health and environmental impacts of the use of dioxin contaminated herbicides in Vietnam.